w3f/Grants-Program/applications/stative_network.md

 Other than Acala, Stative plans to offer native stablecoin tokens (NSTs) on each relevant fiat base currency and not just USD.
 Unlike Acala, those NSTs are not supposed to compete with or even replace existing stablecoins, but much rather be a convenience and security layer to enable the best UX for exchange of value / payments and store of value in web3.
 In addition, Stative’s NSTs are backed by stablecoins instead of non-stable crypto assets like DOT, KSM, BTC or ETH in the case of aUSD.

 Adding to this more stable risk-profile, the Stative NSTs applies an innovative concept of risk-diversification.
-The governance token STA introduces a first-of-its-kind concept of a dynamic-floor-price, giving STA an actual intrinsic value.
+The native governance token introduces a first-of-its-kind concept of a dynamic-floor-price, giving the NGT an actual intrinsic value.
 Finally, the Stative Network will be a truly global stablecoin DEX for easy and trustless exchangeability between all stablecoins in all reserve currencies.
 All of this will be under trustless governance of the Stative DAO, effectively becoming the first web3 world bank.

 We are currently not aware of any projects covering a comparable scope outsidethe Polkadot and Kusama ecosystem.